pydanny/pydanny-event-notes/Pycon2013/lightning.rst

 .. note:: Live-noting lighting talks is very challenging.
 I'll do what I can but the level of detail provided in lightning talk notes will in general not be the same as my notes on normal talks.

+.. warning:: If you are presenting, never, ever, ever, ever rely on the internet.

 Retask: Queue for humans (Kushal Das)
 =======================================